SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 Positive pion decays into a positive muon, an *antimuon*, and a neutrino.

 The negative pion decays into a negative muon and an antineutrino.

+A pair of electrons could collide and form a pair of tou particles.